BloomTech-Labs/story-squad-ds-archived/README.md

 If the Google Vision API fails to detect any text in a passed image, the transcript for that image will read "No Text".

-#### To receive a readability score of a text(story)
+#### To receive the readability scores of a text

-Pipe in json data via STDIN.
-In the input, includes text of the story.
+Pipe in json data containing the text of the story via STDIN.
 Format the JSON as follows:

 ```json
 {